waacton/Unicolour/README.md

 This library was initially written for personal projects since existing libraries had complex APIs or missing features.
 The goal of this library is to be intuitive and easy to use; performance is not a priority.
+It is also [extensively tested](Unicolour.Tests) against known colour values and other .NET libraries.

 More functionality will be added over time.